Student Testing Resources: Summer

 Eligibility and Required Testing

-Ongoing screening is being conducted throughout the summer, starting May 17, 2021.
+Ongoing screening is being conducted throughout Summer Session 1 through June 30.
 Students continuing to live on or off campus from the spring semester into the summer should continue their testing protocol.
 Students who are new to campus must schedule their first screening test during their first week on campus.

 Undergraduates living on or off campus in Philadelphia are required to undergo twice-weekly screening tests.